-Originally they started with three regular participants, augmented by various visitors from Boston.
-The original three of that summer were: Marie Harris, Elizabeth Knies, and of course, Jean Pedrick.
+They started with three regular participants augmented by various visitors from Boston.
+The original three of that summer were Marie Harris, Elizabeth Knies, and, of course, Jean Pedrick.
 Mondays were chosen for their convenience and the knowledge that any weekend houseguests of Skimmilk Farm would have vacated the premises, freeing Pedrick up to concentrate on the workshop.
-The attraction of the workshop was the environment in which the critiques happened.
-Participants were acutely sensitive to the need to give constructive criticisms which would strengthen the work but also to acknowledge the creative process and the person who was the source of the creativity.
-The Skimmilk workshop was not the cutthroat environment of the university classroom where creative works and their creator are sometimes cut down ruthlessly, with little respect for the process or the person.

-Participants thrived on the atmosphere of the workshop which respected the craft of the writer, the integrity of the work, and the individual.
-Out of the hundreds of poems written by the participants, nearly every one has gone through the workshop process at Skimmilk.
-Occaisionally members of the workshop would gather at Jean’s home in Boston at 48 Mt.
-Vernon Street on Beacon Hill for some off-season workshopping.
-The workshop was host to many writers of local and national acclaim.
-Interestingly enough, the workshop has turned out five Portsmouth Poet Laureates, the most recent one being Elizabeth Knies.
-Clearly there is formidable talent within the group of Seacoast writers.
-Among Pedrick’s papers is a listing of Skimmilk workshop participants.
+Participants thrived in the atmosphere of the workshop, which respected the poet, their craft, and the integrity of their work.
+Out of the hundreds written by the participants, nearly every poem has gone through the workshop process at Skimmilk.
+Occasionally members of the workshop would gather at Jean’s home in Boston, at 48 Mt.
+Vernon Street on Beacon Hill, for some off-season workshopping.

-Pedrick died July 31, 2006 cutting the Skimmilk season short for the poets.
-For a time the fate of the workshop this summer was unknown.
-Happily, her son John and granddaughter Emily intend to open the farm and would like the Skimmilk Poets to continue their workshop there.
-During the month of April, NHPTV Channel 11 aired a documentary filmed by Ken Browne entitled, Mondays at Skimmilk.
-Follow the link for more information on the documentary and the workshop at Skimmilk Farm.
+Pedrick died July 31, 2006, cutting the Skimmilk season short.
+For a time the fate of the workshop was unknown.
+Happily, Jean's son John and granddaughter Emily intend to open the farm and hope the Skimmilk Poets will continue their workshop there.